 the roof deck is unusually shaped or configured.

 the roof is being installed on a structure located in an environment that is prone to severe weather.

 an application with an inclined slope provides more drainage capabilities.

 keeping the existing roofing is preferred.

 Our process for reroofing with spray polyurethane foam is detailed below.
 Norris Spray Foam is a leader in foam reroofing technology in Texas and we invite you to inquire about the most economical and long lasting reroofing choice for your building.

-Dallas Industrial Roof Repair
+Mesquite Industrial Roof Repair

 Spray foam has become increasingly popular in the past few years with builders across Texas as a preferred insulation method.
 The spray polyurethane foam is also used as a roofing material, but that is not widely known.

 For more than a quarter of a century, spray foam roofing has mostly been used to reroof existing flat roofs on commercial and residential buildings.